fserb/canvas2D/spec/filters.md

 - Are the lighting operations possible?
 - Make filters immutable.
 What about an `update()` function?
 - Should they not take args in the ctor?
+- Lighting primitives are parents of lights, is that appropriate?

 Example usage
 -------------